AdrKacz/IA-Negotiation/README.md

 We will use a Reinforcement Learning Algorithm to optimise the strategy of the **Buyer** and of the **Seller**.

-All the following work is in the `.\rl-python` folder.
+All the following work is in the `./rl-python` folder.

 ## Limit the scope